In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

-If aches and pains do not go away even after following the above ergonomic tips, the matter needs urgent attention of the doctor.
+If aches and pains do not go away even after following the above ergonomic tips, the matter needs the urgent attention from the doctor.

 These tips prevent neck, back, and shoulder pain but one needs additional support from the medical field as well if the pain is chronic.

 Muscles protect the bones underneath and support the body system.
-If these contract and are under strain for a long time, they are helpless in preventing injury underneath.
+If these contracts and are under strain for a long time, they are helpless in preventing injury underneath.

 These guidelines will only help if you are truthful to your body and follow them regularly.
 If you prioritize work while ignoring health, then sooner or later the ill effects will catch up and you may end up losing the very work one strived for.

 Listen to your body as you are the best judge of what your body asks for.
 Make changes accordingly.